It is a criminal offence to knowingly drop items of rubbish or deposit garbage and trash inappropriately or without consent.

 Local authorities have a legal duty to clear litter and refuse on certain areas of public land.
 As a general rule they have a responsibility to clear trash or garbage from;

 They can also place controls on leafleting and the distribution of free literature.
 Paper flyers often become a substantial source of debris.
-It is against the law to distribute free literature (or cause someone else to distribute) an area designated by a 'principal litter authority'.
+It is against the law to distribute free literature (or cause someone else to distribute) in an area designated by a 'principal litter authority'.

 Local authorities have no powers to enter and clear rubbish from private land.
 The responsibility for clearing waste products from private land rests with the owner of the land.